 b) What County Resources are available for Housing?
 (This is the order in which you should apply for assistance)

-1. Shelter Inc. (925) 338-1038
+1. Shelter Inc.

-2. Seasons of Sharing
+2. Season of Sharing

 Below you will find applications separated by the fund or organization to which they should be submitted.
 For rental or deposit aid.
 This page does not include PG&E. That is a separate page.